Other projects

 Mental health struggles are often invisible precisely because they happen behind closed doors — in private rooms, in private minds, in the parts of ourselves we don't show others.
-I designed the key visual for Actors Circle Berlin's theatre show of the same name, and that tension between visibility and concealment became the entire design brief.
+The brief was to design the key visual for Actors Circle Berlin's theatre show of the same name, and that tension between visibility and concealment became the entire design problem.

-Behind Closed Doors is a show composed of three short plays, each exploring a different facet of mental health: a troubled relationship with a dying mother, a woman's relationship with her own body, and a public figure hiding an alcohol addiction.
-My task was to create a single visual that could hold all three stories — intimate, a little unsettling, and clear enough to work as event communication across print and digital.
+Behind Closed Doors is composed of three short plays, each exploring a different facet of mental health: a troubled relationship with a dying mother, a woman's relationship with her own body, and a public figure hiding an alcohol addiction.
+The task was to create a single visual that could hold all three stories — intimate, a little unsettling, and clear enough to work across print and digital event communication.

 My role

-I handled the full creative process: concept development, all hand-drawn illustrations and lettering in Procreate, layout and composition in InDesign, and the adaptation of the system into digital formats.
-The project was completed in 3 days.
+Full creative process: concept development, all hand-drawn illustrations and lettering in Procreate, layout and composition in InDesign, and adaptation into digital formats — completed in 3 days.

 Tools